 From time to time, just about everyone has an issue with sleep.
 Either we suffer from fatigue and we sleep “too much,” or we have trouble falling asleep or staying asleep.
 When these types of problems persist, there may be medical issues involved that require professional help.
 Understanding sleep disorders and how they can affect our lives, as well as the medical treatments available, may help.
 It is also important to understand the risks of medications that you may be prescribed in an effort to help you sleep.

 Sleep disorders can range from mild to severe.
-According to the University of Maryland Medical Center, one of the most common forms of sleep disorder is improper sleep hygiene.
+One of the most common forms of sleep disorder is improper sleep hygiene.
 Sleep hygiene simply refers to our sleep habits.
 In our 24-hour society, we tend to stay up late, wake for work before we’ve had adequate time to sleep, or work odd shifts contrary to the human sleep cycle.
 One might think that having poor sleep habits is to be expected, and that it doesn’t affect one’s daily life.
 According to Psychology Today, that would be wrong.
 Poor or inadequate sleep can impact our lives in many ways, including:

 This sleep problem can be repaired for some individuals by using simple tips and tricks that may seem like common sense.
 For instance, going to bed at the same time every day or eliminating distractions (like televisions) in the bedroom can help.
 Exposing yourself to bright light all day (open the shades) and eliminating bright lights after sunset (table lamps instead of overhead lighting) can help to create a healthy cycle of melatonin production.
 Melatonin is the hormone in the brain that assists in the sleep process.